dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 // Same behavour should be observed when using following code HttpClient client = new HttpClient(new HttpClientHandler());

+// However this can throw PlatformNotSupportedException as not all properties are supported everywhere HttpClient client = new HttpClient(new HttpClientHandler { SomeProperty = ... });
 ```

 There are several reasons why using `SocketHttpHandler` is not desirable or not even possible on some platforms